Zippy-boy/wire-pod/Installation.md

 This is a required step which allows the "Bot Settings" portion in the web app to work.

+***The steps are different depending on if your bot is unlocked or not.
+Double-check that you are completing the correct section.***

 ## Authenticate a **production** bot

 1. It is recommended to clear your bot's user data.
 This is not required, and you can still authenticate with wire-pod without it (as long as the last server you have authenticated the bot with was the DDL/Anki production stack), but it may cause unexpected behavior.